Matrix Inference in Growing Rank Regimes: Introduction

 \subsection{Comparison with literature and discussion}

 Table \ref{table:comparison} summarizes existing results and our main new contributions.
-The relationship between mutual information and log-spherical integral appearing in Theorem \ref{theoremMain} was already found in \cite{barbier2021statistical} and \cite{maillard2021perturbative}, but in these works the derivation is far from rigorous.
-References \cite{schmidt2018statistical}, \cite{maillard2021perturbative} use Matytsin's formalism to compute the asymptotic log-spherical integral.
-This requires dealing with an optimal transportation problem which is usually not exactly solvable; however, in the present setting with additive Gaussian noise, it turns out an exact solution can be computed.
-We stress that our derivation of the MMSE and mutual information in Theorems \ref{statementMMSE} and \ref{statementMI} (using the RIE) entirely avoids the use of Matytsin's formalism and can therefore be viewed as a new calculation of the asymptotic log-spherical integral.
-It remains to be seen if such methods can be extended beyond the additive Gaussian noise in order to deal with more general spherical integrals (as Matytsin's formalism does).
-The denoising problem of rectangular matrices was investigated in \cite{barbier2021statistical,troiani2022optimal,pourkamali2023rectangular} for rotationally invariant priors, and an optimal denoiser is also proposed in \cite{pourkamali2023rectangular,troiani2022optimal}.
+The relationship between mutual information and log-spherical integral appearing in Theorem \ref{theoremMain} was already found in \cite{barbier2021statistical} and \cite{maillard2021perturbative} via non rigorous derivations.
+In general the analysis of the asymptotic log-spherical integrals requires Matytsin's hydrodynamical formalism, and one must deal with an optimal transportation problem which is usually not exactly solvable, see \cite{schmidt2018statistical}, \cite{maillard2021perturbative}.
+However, in the present setting with additive Gaussian noise, it turns out an exact solution can also be computed by other means as shown in \cite{maillard2021perturbative}.
+Our derivation of the MMSE and mutual information in Theorems \ref{statementMMSE} and \ref{statementMI} proceeds by a different route, using the RIE, and in particular it entirely avoids the use of Matytsin's formalism.
+This can be viewed as a new calculation of the asymptotic log-spherical integral and it remains to be seen if the method can be extended beyond the additive Gaussian noise in order to deal with more general spherical integrals (as Matytsin's formalism does).
+The denoising problem of rectangular matrices was investigated in \cite{barbier2021statistical} and \cite{troiani2022optimal, pourkamali2023rectangular} for rotationally invariant priors, and an optimal denoiser is also proposed in \cite{pourkamali2023rectangular} for rotational invariant distributed noise matrices.

 For non-rotational invariant priors and linear rank regimes, the matrix denoising problem is wide open.
 There have been several attempts to derive the mutual information and MMSE for general i.i.d priors using the replica method from statistical mechanics \cite{kabashima2016phase}, \cite{barbier2021statistical}.
 However, this method involves largely heuristic ansatzes that have been very difficult to justify for large rank, and it is suspected that the proposed solutions to date are doubtful.